marsch/Architecture/Adapters/OpenQuestions.md

   1. Stop the polling flow
   1. Start the webhook flow.

-An alternative to the current poposal is to:
+An alternative to the current proposal is to:
 * Have polling default to now on the first execution.
 (An additional possibility is to make the first polling start time configurable.)
 * Create an initial import trigger which when executed uses the appropriate Bulk